nextflow-io/nextflow/docs/process.rst

 Output definitions start by an output `qualifier` and the output `name`, followed by the keyword ``into`` and one or more channels over which outputs are sent.
 Finally some optional attributes can be specified.

-.. note:: When the output name is the same as the channel name, the ``into`` part of the declaration can be omitted.
+.. tip:: When the output name is the same as the channel name, the ``into`` part of the declaration can be omitted.

-..
-TODO the channel is implicitly created if does not exist
+.. note:: If an output channel has not been previously declared in the pipeline script, it will be implicitly created by the output declaration itself.

 The qualifiers that can be used in the output declaration block are the ones listed in the following table: